antvis/G6/docs/manual/middle/elements/nodes/modelRect.en.md

     },
     // The configuration of the state icon in the node
     stateIcon: {
-      // Whether show the icon. false means hide the icon
+      // Whether to show the icon. false means hide the icon
       show: true,
       x: 0,
       y: 0,